 Walkthough Versus Home Inspection

 There is also a walkthrough that occurs at one year post settlement.
-New homes, mostly made of wood, will expand and contract through the changing in humidity with the seasons.
+New homes, with all the wood and other organic materials, will expand and contract through the changing in humidity with the seasons.

 When you do a walkthrough, you will be able to point out any deficiencies that you see.
 This is the infamous time when you point at blemishes and the project manager marks everything up with blue tape.